 Enter in my new faux clock…I love it!

-The best part about this new faux clock is that it is totally doable with materials found at your local home improvement store.
-It even has the potential to be a working clock too (see below).
+The best part about this new faux clock is that it is totally doable with materials from your local home improvement store.
+Also, it even has the potential to be a working clock too (see below).

 Even if you’re not into DIY, but love this faux clock, you can find it available in my shop.